Nmwameso/drivingschool/readme.md

 Complete documentation for the this project it's not ready yet.
 If you want to test repository you must:

 Clone the repo
-Run by performing on the repo's folder to install all dependencies:
+*Run by performing on the repo's folder to install all dependencies:
 $ composer update
-Database
+*Database
-create database with name drivingschool in .env which make a copy of the .env examp create user root leave password blank
+create database with name drivingschool in .env which make a copy of the .env example create user root leave password blank
 Now
-$ php artisan migrate
+*$ php artisan migrate
 then run
-$ php artisan serve
+*$ php artisan serve
 And access
 http://127.0.0.1:8000